Teradata/stacki-wiki/wiki/Installation/Backend-Install-Discovery.md

 # stack run host backend command=reboot
 ```

-After the backend re-installs, it will automaticaly reset the value of the
+After the backend re-installs, it will automatically reset the value of the
 attribute to _false_ so the next time you re-install, it will do the default and only reformat the ```/var``` and ```/``` partitions.